mrichter0/chem-classifier/README.md

 ![Benchmark results](benchmark_results_graph.png)

-**Claude results in this repo were collected on a free account and do not indication a model limitation.**
+**Claude results in this repo were collected on a free account and do not indicate a model limitation.**